chipxsd/stream-based-sync/stream-based-sync.md

 Suppose you're invited to a dinner party and you ask the receptionist _"Who's here?"_.
 That person will respond: _"There's Alex, Blake, Caroline, Dan, Emily and George."_.
-In your mind you've made a list of guests from what you just heard.
-Now one of the guests leaves, but you weren't paying attention, so you go ask the receptionist, _"What about now?"_, and the person responds: _"There's Alex, Caroline, Dan, Emily and George"_ -- it's like talking to an idiot.
-So in order to figure out what has changed, if anyone left or someone new joined the party, you'd need to remember the list of guests from before and run it against the one you just heard, and check for differences.
+In your mind, you've made a list of guests from what you just heard.
+Now one of the guests leaves, but you weren't paying attention, so you go ask the receptionist, _"What about now?"_, and the person responds: _"There's Alex, Caroline, Dan, Emily, and George"_ -- it's like talking to an idiot.
+So in order to figure out what has changed, if anyone left or someone new joined the party, you'd need to remember the list of guests from before and run it against the one you just heard and check for differences.

 #### 2.4.2 Relative Synchronization (based on changes)

-You'd be better off with an answer like: _"Blake just left"_, instead of listening the person go through the whole list of people that are still at the party.
+You'd be better off with an answer like: _"Blake just left"_, instead of listen to the person go through the whole list of people that are still at the party.
 That's assuming the person you're asking knew when was the last time you were paying attention.
 It just seems like a lot of work for the receptionist to keep track of what others take notice off.